lizmat/articles/towards-a-Raku-Foundation-2.md

 ### Finding board members

 The second hurdle was finding board members.
-I wanted to make sure that the initial Executive Board members would have a (long) experience with the Raku Programming Language, and where geographically / culturally as diverse as possible.
+I wanted to make sure that the initial Executive Board members would have a (long) experience with the Raku Programming Language, and where geographically / culturally and age as diverse as possible.
 I was very glad to be able to find *Patrick Böker* (Germany, patrickb), *Bruce Gray* (USA, Util), *Richard Hainsworth* (UK, finanalyst) and *Tadeusz Sośnierz* (Poland, tadzik) willing to stick out their necks to become officially registered board members of the Raku Foundation.
 They all have many years of supporting what is now the Raku Programming Language under their belt!

+> Yes, I would have loved to see an even more diverse board.
+This is definitely a goal the Raku Foundation will pursue!

 ### Finding a notary

 The third hurdle was finding a notary.
 A notary willing to notarize the founding of a "stichting" (Dutch word for "foundation") of which 4 of the 5 prospective board members were **not** able to attend any official notarizing meeting in person.
 Cheap online notaries only offered standard services: our Articles of Association were definitely **not** standard.

 Then it turns out that Dutch notaries are *very* busy and are effectively able to pick the kind of easy / profitable work they want.
 Of the 8 notaries I contacted, only 6 actually replied within a day: and they both declined.
-Chasing after the initial email contact by phone, I found NOTO Notarissen in Maastricht willing to take on our request: first possible in person meeting was 3 weeks after that.
+Chasing after the initial email contact by phone, I found [Noto Notarissen](https://noto-notarissen.nl/en/) in Maastricht willing to take on our request: first possible in person meeting was 3 weeks after that.

 ### Plan meeting Reality